-Over a thousand runners completed Sunday's race in fine but increasingly warm conditions.
+Over a thousand runners completed this year's race in fine but increasingly warm conditions.
 In the process, they raised over £65,000 both for their own charities – 54 of them – and for the THM’s headline charities, Headway and Ellenor.

 Congratulations to Daniel Bradley of Tonbridge AC who won the men's race ahead of last year's winner Julian Rendall and Daniel Watt.
 Congratulations also to Lucy Reid, also from Tonbridge AC who won the ladies' race ahead of Nicole Taylor and last year's winner, Maria Heslop.
 Tonbridge AC also swept the board in the team events winning the men's event for the second time and the ladies' event for the first time, knocking 4 time winners Paddock Wood back into second place.